Russia says it brought down three Ukrainian drones attempting to attack Moscow, nobody hurt

+MOSCOW, July 30 (Reuters) - Russia's Defence Ministry said it had brought down three Ukrainian drones early on Sunday that had been trying to attack Moscow.

-Nobody was hurt and there was only minor damage to the facade of two office buildings in the Moskva-Citi business district, Sergei Sobyanin, Moscow's mayor, said.
+Nobody was hurt and there was only minor damage to the facade of two office buildings in the Moskva-Citi business district, Moscow Mayor Sergei Sobyanin said.

-The area, several miles from the Kremlin, is known for its modern high-rise towers.
+The area, several miles from the Kremlin, is known for its modern high-rise towers and one of the buildings damaged was home to three Russian government ministries as well as residential apartments, Russian media reported.

-The fact that hostile drones have in recent months begun reaching the heart of the Russian capital, even if they do not inflict serious damage, is uncomfortable for the authorities who have told the public that Russia is in full control of what they call its "special military operation" against Ukraine.
+The fact that hostile drones have begun reaching the heart of the Russian capital in recent months, even if they do not inflict serious damage, is uncomfortable for the authorities who have told the public that Russia is in full control of what they call its "special military operation" against Ukraine.

+The incident followed what Russia said was a similar Ukrainian attempt to attack Moscow with two drones last Monday, one of which was brought down close to the headquarters of the defense ministry.
+It spoke at the time of taking harsh retaliatory measures against Ukraine.

-"There were no casualties or injuries," Sobyanin said in a short statement on the incident.
+"There were no casualties or injuries," Sobyanin, the mayor, said in a short statement on the incident.

+Flights to and from Moscow's Vnukovo airport were briefly suspended due to the incident, the TASS news agency reported.

 "On the morning of 30th July, an attempted terrorist attack by the Kyiv regime using unmanned aerial vehicles against targets in the city of Moscow was foiled," the ministry said in its statement.

-An unverified video apparently filmed by a passer-by which surfaced on social media showed flames shooting into the air near buildings after what sounded like an explosion and a young woman wailing.

-"My friends and I rented an apartment to come here and unwind, and at some point, we heard an explosion and it was like a wave, everyone jumped," a young woman, who only gave her name as Liya, told Reuters.
+A young woman who gave her name only as Liya described the Moscow incident.
+"My friends and I rented an apartment to come here and unwind, and at some point, we heard an explosion and it was like a wave, everyone jumped," she told Reuters.

 "And then there was a lot of smoke and you couldn't see anything.
 From above, you could see fire."